A Geometric Approach to the Yang-Mills Mass Gap: Explicit calculations for the gap in and dimensions for Yang-Mills theory

 \section{Explicit calculations for the gap in $2$ and $3$ dimensions for Yang-Mills theory}

-Since the Ricci curvature appears in a regularized way, we can explicitly compute it and later take the limit $\chi\to\infty$.
+Since the Ricci curvature appears in a regularized way, I can explicitly compute it and later take the limit $\chi\to\infty$.
 However, doing so would inevitably introduce infinities (an ultraviolet divergence; since $\chi$ has a dimension of inverse length).
-The regular value of the Ricci curvature is then obtained by subtracting these infinities.
-Recall at the level of pertutbation theory, one would remove the infinities starting at the level of the action by adding counter terms such that those counter terms generate the exact infinities (at the loop level) with opposite signs and therefore a cancellation occurs (in the process one obtains scaling differential equations for the coupling constants).
-Renormalizibility of the Yang-Mills theory (\cite{veltman1972regularization}) suggests that one only requires a finite number of counterterms to cancel out the infinities. \begin{lemma} The formal Ricci curvature satisfies the following expression at the flat connection $\widehat{A}=0$ in terms of the cut-off parameter $\chi$ in $2$ and $3$ spatial dimensions \footnote{$Ei(x)$ is the exponential integral function $Ei(x):=\int_{-\infty}^{x}e^{t}t^{-1}dt$}
+The regular value of the Ricci curvature is then obtained by subtracting these infinities as discussed in the proof section of the main theorem \ref{main}.
+Recall at the level of perturbation theory, one would remove the infinities starting at the level of the action by adding counter terms such that those counter terms generate the exact infinities (at the loop level) with opposite signs and therefore a cancellation occurs (in the process one obtains scaling differential equations for the coupling constants).
+Renormalizibility of the Yang-Mills theory (\cite{veltman1972regularization}) suggests that one only requires a finite number of counter terms to cancel out the infinities.
+I expect that a similar procedure of adding counter terms is to be carried out in the current context.
+However at this point the ideas of renormalization in the geometric settings is premature and therefore I do not discuss this.
+Ideas from lattice gauge theory \cite{balaban1988convergent} may become useful to this end. \begin{lemma} The formal Ricci curvature satisfies the following expression at the flat connection $\widehat{A}=0$ in terms of the cut-off parameter $\chi$ in $2$ and $3$ spatial dimensions